porcinus/FreeplayInfo2Overlay/README.md

 - img2dispmanx : This file heavily based on https://github.com/hex007/eop , use to display png or jpeg picture to dispmanx.

 # Todo
+Add proper config script for FP platform with input and logic detection.

 # History